 What are Dentures?

-Our dentist in Grand Rapids, MI, offers both full and partial dentures.
+Our dentist in East Grand Rapids, MI, offers both full and partial dentures.
 While a partial denture replaces one or several teeth, a full denture replaces all of the teeth in the upper and/or lower arch.
 Unlike dental implants, dentures are removable.
 This means that you’ll need to remove them at night to allow your gums proper time to rest.
 The healthier your gums, the more support they’ll provide for your dentures.